Generated at: 2026-05-16 10:55:55

 ☆-☆-☆ Body Start ☆-☆-☆

-When working on improving sales efficiency through data utilization, proceed with the following steps: 1.
+When working to improve sales efficiency through data utilization, proceed with the following steps: 1.
 Collect Data

 2. Organize Collected Data